Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Conclusion

 In summary, we proposed a general compression scheme based on automatically differentiable tensor network (ADTN) to significantly reduce the variational parameters of neural networks (NN's).
-The key idea is to encode the higher-order parameter tensors of NN as the contractions of deep ADTN(s) that contain exponentially less parameters.
+The key idea is to encode the higher-order parameter tensors of NN as the contractions of deep ADTN(s) that contain exponentially fewer parameters.
 The performance of our scheme has been demonstrated with several well-known NN's on different datasets.
-Discussions on over-parametrization, compression order, and faithfulness of our ADTN compression scheme are given.
-Our work suggests TN as a more efficient and compact mathematical form than the multi-way arrays to represent the variational parameters of NN's.
+Discussions on \R{overparametrization}, compression order, faithfulness, and depth of ADTN were given.
+Our work suggests that deep tensor network offers a more efficient and compact mathematical representation of the variational parameters in NN's compared to multi-way arrays and shallow tensor networks.

+The high flexibility of the proposed ADTN scheme allows for further improvements in compression performance.
+Besides the tuning of \R{hyperparameters} (depth, bond dimensions, \textit{etc}.) of ADTN, architectures other than the brick-wall type can be considered to construct the ADTN.
+The activation functions can be replaced by others such as \R{leaky ReLU}.
+Instead of compressing one NN layer with multiple ADTN's, one might try to compress multiple NN layers into a single ADTN by concatenating their parameters into one tensor.
+This is a reflection of the generality of our scheme, and might be useful in special cases (e.g., when there exist redundant NN layers).
+Again, the types of NN layers make no difference to ADTN scheme.

+Though ADTN performs impressively for compression, the decoding process (contraction) introduces additional computational cost to inference.
+This is because the contraction of ADTN and the inference of NN are currently treated as two separated procedures.
+One should first implement the contraction to get the parameters of NN, then followed by inference using the NN.
+Computational efficiency can be improved by combining these two procedures, which we leave for the future investigation.